-Over the years a popular question from new artists is, why paint in oils?
-After all, we perceive oils as more expensive and dad for your health.
+Over the years, a popular question from new artists was, “Why paint in oils?
+After all, we perceive oils as more expensive and bad for your health.
 Plus, the solvents are dangerous.
 Oil paints are also difficult to use.
-Paint in acrylics and remove all these worries.
+Paint in acrylics and remove all these worries.”

 There was some truth to the health issues, but this is no longer a concern.
 You can remove all these issues and still use oils.
 This is due to the new water-based oil paints now available.
 There are even water based solvents for regular oil paints.

 The short answer is no. The slow drying time is an advantage since you can scrape off errors and paint over them.
 Even rework the next day without losing the flexibility of soft edges.
 Watercolor on the other hand is fiendishly difficult by comparison.
 Yet the perception is that watercolors are easier for beginners.
 Not so.

 I started painting in acrylics in graphic design and illustration.
 The quick drying time and opaque color made this a plus.
 Acrylics are fantastic for abstracts or other large graphic work too.